tokio-rs/axum/axum/README.md

 - Take full advantage of the [`tower`] and [`tower-http`] ecosystem of middleware, services, and utilities.

-In particular the last point is what sets `axum` apart from other frameworks.
+In particular the last point is what sets `axum` apart from other libraries / frameworks.
 `axum` doesn't have its own middleware system but instead uses [`tower::Service`].
 This means `axum` gets timeouts, tracing, compression, authorization, and more, for free.
 It also enables you to share middleware with